Contextual Inverse Optimization: Offline and Online Learning: Appendix: Proofs

 where $(a)$ follows from restricting $\pi$ to ${\cal P}'$, $(b)$ follows from representing $\pi \in \mathcal P'$ in terms of its cost vector $c^\pi$, and $(c)$ follows from the definition of $\mathcal{L}$ (it would be an equality if $x^\pi$ were unique).

 Let us define:

 \Cref{lemma:01} shows that $\mathcal{L}(c^\pi, c^\star) = g(\theta(c^\star,c^\pi))$.
 Combining with Eq. \eqref{eq:opt_problem}, we have:

-where the first equality follows from $g(\cdot)$ being nondecreasing and continuous, and the second equality follows from the definition of the uncertainty angle.
-(When we replace the infinimum with the uncertainty angle above, we are implicitly using the circumcenter policy.)
+where the first equality follows from $g(\cdot)$ being nondecreasing and continuous, the second equality follows from the definition of the uncertainty angle and the third equality follows from applying the tighest lower bound by using the circumcenter policy.
+Therefore,